maraujop/requests-oauth/README.md

 ## Installation

-You can install requests-oauth-hook by simply doing:
+You can install requests-oauth by simply doing:

-    pip install requests-oauth-hook
+    pip install requests-oauth

 ## Usage